 The SIUE East St. Louis Center and the University has worked in partnership for years to enhance programs and continue Empowering People and Strengthening Communities

-Some collaborations and plans made between the East St. Louis Center and the University over the past year include:
+Some collaborations and plans made between the East St. Louis Center and the University include: